 So, you can take your blown-out speakers to audio specialists whenever you want.
 However, you should compare the cost of repair vs. replacement before choosing either of these two options.

 Having your car speakers sound muffled can be highly irritating.
 However, it’s often easy to fix.
 Before playing with your AV receiver settings, do a step-by-step check of the system and fix it, as we’ve seen.
-If the speakers have blown out, you might replace or take them to a car audio specialist.
+If the speakers have blown out, you might replace them or take them to a car audio specialist.